ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 The install procedure will ask your permission to add paths to the sytem *profile*.
 If this is accepted, you may need to execute
 > source /etc/profile
 before using cumbia

+#### Set up the environment for a local installation
 If you installed the libraries either using a custom prefix or without modifying the system profile, you can set up an environment in bash by typing

 > source $install_prefix/bin/cusetenv.sh

+This is useful if you are testing new versions locally.

 #### Testing
 > export TANGO_HOST=test-tango-host:PORT